hhatsune/Portfolio/README.md

 # TimeZoneCalculater
-This Java program calculates destination's time from origin's time.
+This Java program calculates the destination's time from the origin's time.
-To run TimeZoneCalculator.java, TimeZoneList.txt AND TreeNode.java are required.
+To run TimeZoneCalculator.java, TimeZoneList.txt, AND TreeNode.java are required.
 Please make sure you have them and TimeZoneCalculator.java.

-## Note
+## Mention
-- I do mention that other files than README.md, TimeZone.txt, TimeZoneCalculator.java, TreeNode.java, and TimeZoneCalculatorUML.txt were written by my professor, Dr. Adrian Veliz.
+I do want to mention that my professor, Dr. Adrian Veliz, wrote other files besides README.md, TimeZone.txt, TimeZoneCalculator.java, TreeNode.java, and TimeZoneCalculatorUML.txt.
-- These entire programs were written as final project of CS 143 class.
+- These entire programs were written as a final project of the CS 143 class.

 ## About Editing TimeZone List(TimeZoneList.txt)
-This repo includes txt file which name is TimeZoneList.txt.
-The file has Region name(Asia, Europe, United States etc.), and UTC offset of each city.
+This repo includes a text file named TimeZoneList.txt.
+The file has the Region name(Asia, Europe, United States, etc.) and the UTC offset of each city.
-If you add city(ies), please follow rules below.
+If you add city(ies), please follow the rules below.
-- Add city and UTC offset in appropriate section.
+- Add city and UTC offset in the appropriate section.
 (Ex.
 If you want to add New York, it should be @United States section)
-- Write city name first, then write UTC offset on the SAME LINE.
+- Write the city name first, then write UTC offset on the SAME LINE.
-- There should be one space between city name and UTC offset.
+- There should be one space between the city name and UTC offset.
 - If UTC offset is positive, DO NOT write +(plus).
 Please write -(negative) if it is negative.
 - UTC offset must have at least one demical place.